WRT-Dawidolowid/Lightbulb/README.md

 A powerful tool for doing some thingy things

 > [!CAUTION]
-> This program is in early alpha and it can be unstable
+> This program is in early alpha and it can be unstable.

 > [!TIP]
 > Expect bugs!
-Report them to help improve Lightbulb
+Report them to help improve Lightbulb!

 | Operating System  | Developement | Status        |
 |-------------------|--------------|---------------|